A representation of the wave function on the three-dimensional space: Basic definitions and notations

 where $\dn_j\in\D_j$ for all $j\in\{1,\ldots,\n\}$.

-The set of all wavefunctions of the form \eqref{eq:universal_wavefunction} forms a vector space, denoted here by $\V{\M^\n,\D_1,\ldots,\D_\n}$.
+The set of all wave functions of the form \eqref{eq:universal_wavefunction} forms a vector space, denoted here by $\V{\M^\n,\D_1,\ldots,\D_\n}$.
 Note that we can include here also the distributions (like Dirac's delta function $\delta(\x)$).
-We can choose to work with a subspace, for example of the square-integrable wavefunctions, but we will define this later.
+We can choose to work with a subspace, for example of the square-integrable wave functions, but we will define this later.

-In the particular case when the $\n$ particles are characterized only by positions, and have no additional degrees of freedom, we denote the vector space of wavefunctions by $\V{\M^\n}$.
-In the following, this space of scalar functions will also be used to represent the spatial degrees of freedom of wavefunctions having more degrees of freedom.
+In the particular case when the $\n$ particles are characterized only by positions, and have no additional degrees of freedom, we denote the vector space of wave functions by $\V{\M^\n}$.
+In the following, this space of scalar functions will also be used to represent the spatial degrees of freedom of wave functions having more degrees of freedom.